 Section 1.
 Amendments

-These By-Laws may be altered, amended or repealed or new By-Laws may be adopted at the Annual General Meeting of the EPYSA by the affirmative vote of a majority of the membership entitled to vote, provided, however, that notice and description of such alteration, amendment, repeal or adoption of new By-Laws shall be contained in the notice of such meeting, made in accordance with the rules of notification stated in Article VII, Section 1.
+These By-Laws may be altered, amended or repealed or new By-Laws may be adopted at the Annual General Meeting or special meeting of the EPYSA by the affirmative vote of a majority of the membership entitled to vote, provided, however, that notice and description of such alteration, amendment, repeal or adoption of new By-Laws shall be contained in the notice of such meeting, made in accordance with the rules of notification stated in Article VII, Section 1.

 Individuals, voting members, committees and Board of Directors, may request proposed amendments to the By-Laws by providing written notice of such request, accompanied by a full description of the change, including its wording, purpose and impact to the Board of Directors by September 1, current year.
 Such requests shall be signed by ten (10) eligible voting members.
-Notification of this intent to amend the By-Laws must be made is accordance with the rules of notification state in Article VII, Section 1.
+Notification of this intent to amend the By-Laws must be made is accordance with the rules of notification stated in Article VII, Section 1.

 ARTICLE XI.
 Ratification of Founding By-Laws